 Re-evaluation intervals must be clearly identified in the OQ program.
-Re-evaluation method(s) need not be the same as the initial qualification.
+Re-evaluation methods do not need to be the same as the initial qualification.

 8. Describe how training will be used in the OQ program where appropriate (new hires, refresher training for existing employees who transfer to new jobs or fail revaluations, etc.).